A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Knowledge-based Fake News Detection

 \paragraph{$\blacktriangleright$ Expert-based Fact-checking Websites} Recently, many websites have emerged to allow expert-based fact-checking better serve the public.
 We list and provide details on the well-known websites in Table \ref{tab::factCheckWeb}.
-Some websites provide further information, for instance, \textit{PolitiFact} provides ``the PolitiFact scorecard'', which presents statistics on the authenticity distribution of all the statements related to a specific topic (see an example on Donald Trump, 45th President of the United States, in Figure \ref{fig::politiFact}).
-This information can help identify check-worthy topics (see Section \ref{sec::discussion} for details) that require further scrutiny for verification.
-Another example is \textit{HoaxSlayer}, which is different from most fact-checking websites that focus on information authenticity because it further classifies the articles and messages into e.g., hoaxes, spams and fake news.
+Some websites provide further information, for instance, \textit{PolitiFact} provides ``the PolitiFact scorecard'', which presents statistics on the authenticity distribution of all the statements related to a specific topic (see an example on Donald Trump, the 45th President of the United States, in Fig. \ref{fig::politiFact}). { This information can provide the ground truth on the credibility of a topic~\cite{zhang2018fake}}, and help identify check-worthy topics (see Section \ref{sec::discussion} for details) that require further scrutiny for verification.
+Another example is \textit{HoaxSlayer}, which is different from most fact-checking websites that focus on information authenticity because it further classifies the articles and messages into, e.g., hoaxes, spams, and fake news.
 Though the website does not provide clear definitions for these categories, its information can be potentially exploited as ground-truth for comparative studies of fake news.
-In addition to the list provided here, a comprehensive list of fact-checking websites is provided by Reporters Lab at Duke University\footnote{\url{https://reporterslab.org/fact-checking/}}, where over two hundred fact-checking websites across countries and languages are listed.
-Generally, these expert-based fact-checking websites can provide ground-truth for the detection of fake news, in particular, under the broad definition (Definition \ref{def::generalized}).
-The detailed expert-based analysis these websites provide for checked contents (e.g., what is false and why is it false) carries invaluable insights for various aspects of fake news analysis (e.g., identifying check-worthy content~\cite{hassan2017toward,hassan2015detecting}); however, to date, such insights have not been well utilized (see a discussion in Section \ref{sec::discussion}).
+In addition to the list provided here, a comprehensive list of fact-checking websites is provided by Reporters Lab at Duke University,\footnote{\url{https://reporterslab.org/fact-checking/}} where over two hundred fact-checking websites across countries and languages are listed.
+Generally, these expert-based fact-checking websites can provide ground-truth for the detection of fake news, in particular, under the broad definition (Definition \ref{def::generalized}). {Among these websites \textit{PolitiFact} and \textit{GossipCop} have supported the development of fake news datasets that are publicly available (e.g., LIAR~\cite{wang2017liar} and FakeNewsNet~\cite{shu2018fakenewsnet})}.
+The detailed expert-based analysis that these websites provide for checked contents (e.g., what is false and why is it false) carries invaluable insights for various aspects of fake news analysis, e.g., for \textit{identifying check-worthy content}~\cite{hassan2017toward} and \textit{explainable fake news detection}~\cite{shu2019defend} (see Section \ref{sec::discussion} for more discussions); however, to date, such insights have not been well utilized.